explosion/spacymoji/README.rst

 ☝️ Usage
 ========

-Import the component and initialise it with the shared ``nlp`` object (i.e. an instance of ``Language``), which is used to initialise the ``PhraseMatcher`` with the shared vocab, and create the match patterns.
-Then add the component anywhere in your pipeline.
+Import the component and add it anywhere in your pipeline using the string name of the ``Emoji`` component factory:

 .. code:: python